sneikkimies/giten-translation/README.md

 ## Latest Build (2021-11-10)
 [Download link](https://drive.google.com/file/d/1-MMfclM-FTEdp6NUElaP4V4e8Ui5Et1q/view?usp=sharing)
+-Story translated up to the point where the player defeats Bael -Most early items/skills are translated
+-Large portions of the UI have been translated

 ## Additional Programs
 - **DxWnd:** Required, fixes various graphical issues such as incorrect pallets and missing textures